ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 ## [From _Virginia free press._](https://chroniclingamerica.loc.gov/lccn/sn84026784/1873-08-02/ed-1/seq-1)

 #### 1873-08-02 &middot; Charlestown, Va.
 [W. Va.]

 <table style="width: 100%;"><tr><td style="width: 50%">

-hed, as with us, by a thmn]
-of boys with shot guns pouring into the cmn
-try and slaying out of mere wantonness th
-feathery tribe, which is regarded hero as nr
-efficient cohiborer to the agriculturist.
-Everlasting Fence Posts.,
-The correspondent of the Western 7
 says: I discovered, many years ago, that w • &gt;
 cuild be mado to last longer than iron in th
 ground, but I thought the process ro rimpl